 Alentejo: Portugal’s Authentic Wine Heartland

-Alentejo sprawls across nearly a third of Portugal, offering a completely different vibe from the Douro’s vertical drama.
-This region feels like stepping into rural Portugal’s soul, with rolling plains, ancient olive groves, cork oak forests, and whitewashed medieval villages that epitomize slow travel.
-Often called “the new Tuscany minus the crowds,” Alentejo invites you to unwind and connect with Portugal’s agricultural roots.
+Alentejo sprawls across nearly a third of Portugal, offering a completely different vibe from the vertical drama of the Douro.
+This area feels like stepping into the soul of rural Portugal, with rolling plains, ancient olive groves, cork oak forests, and whitewashed medieval villages that epitomize slow travel.
+Often called the new Tuscany minus the crowds, an extended Portugal road trip itinerary through Alentejo invites you to unwind and connect with Portugal’s agricultural roots.

 The region excels at full-bodied red wines from grapes like Aragonez and the rare red-fleshed Alicante Bouschet.
-But Alentejo’s most fascinating story lies in its 2,000-year-old winemaking tradition called Vinho de Talha, where wines ferment in massive clay amphorae just as the Romans did.
+But Alentejo’s most fascinating story lies in its 2,000-year-old winemaking tradition called Vinho de Talha.
+Here, wines ferment in massive clay amphorae just as the Romans did centuries ago.

 Top Attractions and Activities: